rocky-linux/rocky-tools/migrate2rocky/README.md

 migrate2rocky -- Conversion Script
 ===========

+These scripts are designed to aid a user to migrate from one Enterprise Linux system (such as CentOS, RHEL) to Rocky Linux.

-Running this script will convert an existing CentOS 8 system to Rocky Linux 8.
+Use `migrate2rocky` to convert Enterprise Linux 8 systems to Rocky Linux 8.

+Use `migrate2rocky9` to convert Enterprise Linux 9 systems to Rocky Linux 9.

+**Upgrades are not supported.**

+**Migration from non-RHEL derived distributions such as Fedora is not supported.**

 ### Usage